All Episodes

 But what I mean by that, nobody in my house preached it.

-It was it was always condemned.
+It was always condemned.

-I'm driving around town looking at the nice neighborhoods, asking them, what do you have to do to get here?
+So when I'm growing up, when I'm at the Kansas City Royals and making $12,000 a year at age 27, I'm driving around town looking at the nice neighborhoods, asking them, what do you have to do to get here?

-Because the people in those neighborhoods, those neighborhoods ought not exist, as far as today's left is concerned.
+That today is condemned as selfish and well, there's nothing good about that because the people in those neighborhoods, those neighborhoods ought not exist as far as today's left is concerned.

 There ought not be neighborhoods where that big a difference in the way people live.